marco-looy/pega-dx-mcp/mcp-tests/README.md

 ## Overview

 This directory contains comprehensive testing documentation for all 63 MCP tools in the Pega DX MCP Server.
-Each tool is tested systematically with real API calls against our Pega Platform environment.
+Each tool is tested systematically with real API calls against our Pega Infinity environment.

 ## Quick Navigation